Awesome Viper Fish Fossil Predator and Prey

 Geological Time: Eocene

-Fossil Site: Lebanese Lagerstatt, Haqel, Lebanon
+Fossil Site: Lebanese Lagerstatte, Haqel, Lebanon

 Viper Fish FossilDescription: Eurypholis is betrayed as a predator by its wide gape and needle sharp teeth, allowing it to easily engulf smaller prey fish.
 The flanks carry a line of large bony scales, readily visible in the accompanying photos.
 This genus went extinct by the Upper Cretaceous.
 The shrimp is a member of the genus Carpopenaeus, a commonly-seen fossil from the region.
 The shrimp may have been too much for the Eurypholis to handle, leading to the death of the predator.
 This is a variant of my favorite fish plaque: The 4 m long Xiphactinus with a 2 m Gillicus in its stomach to be seen as the fantastic “fish-within-a-fish” at the Sternberg Museum in Hays, Kansas.
-While I have had several examples of Eurypholis with fish in their stomachs, this is the ONLY example with a shrimp I have seen in 6 years.

 click to enlarge